Lee Yong-soo (activist): Biography

 Right-wing elements in the Japanese government have been trying to erase the history of comfort woman from the record.
 This is what Yong-soo and others are fighting against.
 In 2014, Lee Yong-soo met with Pope Francis.
 As a devout Catholic, she hoped that the Pope could help end their pain.

 In 2015, she attended the South Korean National Assembly's exhibition of art created by former comfort women.
 Later, she traveled to San Francisco to receive a commendation award from city council and also to ask the city to install a memorial to former comfort women.
 She was a guest of California Representative Mike Honda in 2015.
 Yong-soo also participated in protests in the United States when Prime Minister Abe visited.

 Lee Yong-soo continues to participate in weekly demonstrations held on Wednesdays in front of the Japanese Embassy.
 She always wears a traditional Korean hanbok, including the dongjeong, beoseon and gomusin so that everyone who sees her knows that "I am a Joseon daughter.
 I am an honorable Korean."
 She says, "I don't want to advertise that I am a comfort women victim.
 Rather, I want to be a problem solver that can ensure that there will be no other victims of war such as us."
 She says that she will not give up until Prime Minister Abe acknowledges the truth of her and other women's testimonies.

 In May 2020, Lee accused the Korean Council for Justice and Remembrance and Yoon Mee-hyang, the former head, of misusing funds and embezzlement.
-As a result, Lee said she would no longer attend the Wednesday demonstrations and called for Yoon Mee-hyang resign from becoming a member of the National Assembly.
+As a result, Lee said she would no longer attend the Wednesday demonstrations and called for Yoon Mee-hyang to resign from her position as a member of the National Assembly.
 However, on May 27, Lee made a surprise appearance at one of the Wednesday demonstrations in Daegu.

-In March 3 2021, Lee Yong-soo met Foreign Minister Chung Eui-yong.
-She asked the Korean government to raise the Japanese military sexual slavery issue at the International Court of Justice (ICJ).
-While referring to Harvard law professor J. Mark Ramseyer, who said that Korean women voluntarily chose to be comfort women in his paper "Contracting for sex in the Pacific War," she said "that professor should be dragged to the ICJ too."
+On March 3, 2021, Lee Yong-soo met Foreign Minister Chung Eui-yong.
+She asked the Korean government to raise the issue of Japanese military sexual slavery at the International Court of Justice (ICJ).
+While referring to Harvard law professor J. Mark Ramseyer, who claimed in his paper "Contracting for sex in the Pacific War" that Korean women voluntarily chose to be comfort women, she said, "That professor should be dragged to the ICJ too."